softwareguru/dataday/content/speakers/mayela-reyna/_index.md

  - 2023mx
 ---

-Bachelors degree in Mathematics and minor in sports management from West Virginia University institute of technology, speciality in statistical methods at CIMAT, data analyst at a small Saas company in Aguascalientes.
-Masters degree in data and decision analytics by Southampton university and summer of research for dissertation with city football group
+Customer Success Analyst at StatsBomb overlooking all the spanish speaking and women's customers.

+From Mexico City, Bachelor's in Mathematics from West Virginia Tech and Masters Degre in Data Analytics from Southampton University in England where she worked with City Football Group in a research project for her dissertation.
+(ELO rank of NCAA D1 women's soccer and predicting ranking of draft).